nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps
 * has a need to manage a significant number of applications
 * works for a company that gets applications for variety of roles
-* has a need to filter and categorise applicants by different fields
+* has a need to filter and categorize applicants by different fields

 **Value proposition**: